Boris Gramatikov, Ph.D.

 defocused light.
 A monochromatic near-infrared light source (laser diode) is

 employed.
-The light reflected from the fundus of the
+The light reflected from the fundus of the eye is projected by a

-detector, which is optically conjugate to the laser diode.
-The photodetector signal obtained is a function of the amount
+laser diode.
+The photodetector signal obtained is a function of the amount of

-The signal is affected by refractive error, incomplete accommodation, media
+signal is affected by refractive error, incomplete accommodation, media

 opacities, and abnormalities of retinal reflection.
 One of the major risk